kleynjan/sphinx-jinja-ext/README.md

 ## Finally

-If you need to debug the steps from RST/MD to docutils to HTML, I've found it useful to examine the generated intermediate docutils nodes.
-The included script is just a wrapper, it unpickles the doctree and generates pretty xml:
+If you need to debug the steps from RST/MD to doctree to HTML, I've found it useful to examine the generated intermediate doctree nodes.
+The included dt2xml.py script is just a wrapper, it unpickles the doctree and generates pretty xml:
 ~~~~
   cd sphinx-jinja-ext
   chmod +x dt2xml.py